Tramscan/js-snake-ga/README.md

 # js-snake-ga
 A snake genetic algorithm in python for the snake game found on patorjk.com/games/snake/ .
-It doesn't work now, but noah will get it working!
+It doesn't work now, but we will get it working!